Open-Systems-Pharmacology/Rosuvastatin-Model/Evaluation/Input/Content/Section1_Introduction.md

 - transport by Pgp,
 - transport by OAT3,
 - renal clearance by glomerular filtration,
-- oral absorption with dissolution rate assigned to the Weibull function.
+- oral absorption with dissolution rate described by a Weibull function.